apache/spark/docs/mllib-collaborative-filtering.md

 ### Explicit vs. implicit feedback

-The standard approach to matrix factorization based collaborative filtering treats the entries in the user-item matrix as *explicit* preferences given by the user to the item.
-For example, users giving ratings to movies.
+The standard approach to matrix factorization based collaborative filtering treats the entries in the user-item matrix as *explicit* preferences given by the user to the item, for example, users giving ratings to movies.

 It is common in many real-world use cases to only have access to *implicit feedback* (e.g. views, clicks, purchases, likes, shares etc.).
 The approach used in `spark.mllib` to deal with such data is taken